skuller7/skuller7.github.io/content/posts/2025-10-02-SelftHost.md

 ![rp4](/images/rasberrypiGiteap5.png)

-To only way to access traefik is via domain name or via public ip addresses There will be documentation later on how to set up Domain names and DNS in general.
+To only way to access traefik is via domain name or via public ip addresses

 ### Stage 3 - Setting up Wireguard VPN